Upcoming Events at TIE and TEA

 40 Talbot Avenue

-Please join TEA in welcoming Michelle DePass, Assistant Administrator for the Office of International and Tribal Affairs, U.S. Environmental Protection Agency.
-Ms. DePass will discuss the Obama Administration’s efforts to democratize environmental participation with groups that are non-traditional power holders, both domestically and internationally.
+TEA was pleased to welcome Michelle DePass, Assistant Administrator for the Office of International and Tribal Affairs, U.S. Environmental Protection Agency.
+Ms. DePass discussed the Obama Administration’s efforts to democratize environmental participation with groups that are non-traditional power holders, both domestically and internationally.

-Ms. DePass will be introduced by Dr. William Moomaw, Professor of International Environmental Policy and Director of The Fletcher School’s Center for International Environment & Resource Policy.
+Ms. DePass was introduced by Dr. William Moomaw, Professor of International Environmental Policy and Director of The Fletcher School’s Center for International Environment & Resource Policy.

-There will be ample time to network with fellow Tufts alumni, faculty, staff and students both prior to and after the Keynote Address.
-A hosted bar and hors d’oeuvres will be available.
+A networking reception was also held with Tufts alumni, faculty, staff and students both prior to and after the Keynote Address.

 Saturday, October 13, 2012 – Plum Island Walking Tour with Rick Wetzler, A’73